trufflesuite/ganache/src/packages/ganache/README.md

 ## Documentation

-See our [Interactive Docs](https://trufflesuite.github.io/ganache/) for a full list of Ganache's RPC methods!
+See our [Interactive Docs](https://trufflesuite.github.io/ganache/) for a full list of Ganache's RPC methods.

 ### Startup Options